 For details, head on over to our Super Simple Recommendations page.

-The most common thing we hear from new longboarders is, "I don't where to start!"
+The most common thing we hear from new longboarders is, "I don't know where to start!"
 The second most common thing we hear is, "Fine mom, I will mow the back yard."
 But I digress...

 Our website is full of information to guide you on your journey to longboarding peace and tranquility.
 However, for those of you who aren't inclined to earn a PhD in longboarding and just want to get riding, we're here to help.